MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 ::: moniker-end

 > [!NOTE]
-> Although Operations Manager will only use Windows authentication during installation, the SQL Mixed Mode Authentication setting will still work as long as no local account has the db_owner role.
-Local accounts with the db_owner role are known to cause issues with SCOM.
-Please remove the db_owner role from all local accounts before installing the product and do not add the db_owner role to any local accounts after installation.
+> Although Operations Manager uses only Windows authentication during installation, the SQL Mixed Mode Authentication setting will still work if no local account has the db_owner role.
+Local accounts with the db_owner role are known to cause issues with System Center Operations Manager.
+Remove the db_owner role from all the local accounts before installing the product and don’t add the db_owner role to any of the local accounts after installation.

 ## SQL Server collation setting

 The following SQL Server and Windows collations are supported by System Center Operations Manager.